tarantool/doc/doc/reference/reference_lua/connpool.rst

         local connpool = require('experimental.connpool')
         local conn = connpool.connect("storage-b-002", { fetch_schema = true })

-    Once you have a connection, you can execute requests on a remote instance, for example, select data from a space using :ref:`conn.space.\<space-name\>:select() <conn-select>`.
+    Once you have a connection, you can execute requests on the remote instance, for example, select data from a space using :ref:`conn.space.\<space-name\>:select() <conn-select>`.

 ..  _connpool_module_filter: